Electric-bus jobs boost | Dandenong Star Journal

 It follows operator Kinetic being awarded Melbourne’s franchise public-transport bus fleet by the State Government.

+Kinetic will replace 341 of the existing 537-strong diesel fleet with zero or low emission vehicles over the next 10 years.

-The existing 537-strong fleet will soon comprise five Volgren battery electric buses (BEBs) by June next year and 36 by mid-2025.
+Production on the Volgren-built fleet begins in January.
+Five battery electric buses (BEBs) are expected to be ready by June and 36 by mid-2025.

 More than 100 Volgren-bodied hybrid buses will also be built.